Milton Grant: Grant–Shlenker partnership

 Superior Tube sold WDCA-TV to Taft Broadcasting for $15.5 million in 1979.
 Shortly after, Grant left channel 20 and applied for Washington's then-vacant channel 14.
+One reason he left was because his work habits—a late start and finish—clashed with the corporate culture of Taft.

 While that application was adjudicated, Grant joined a consortium led by Sidney Shlenker that was building two new independent stations in Texas.
 On January 4, 1981, KTXA began broadcasting to the Dallas–Fort Worth metroplex.
 It aired a mix of subscription television programs from ON TV and conventionally available independent shows.
 November 1982 brought KTXH in Houston, which was a full-time commercial independent.

 At the Texas stations, Grant iterated on a strategy that would initially be successful.
 KTXA had been the second of three new stations in six months in the Dallas–Fort Worth market, all of them hybrid commercial/subscription stations.
 In contrast to the other two hybrid startups that "merely appeared", Ed Bark of The Dallas Morning News wrote that KTXA had "burst into living rooms like a world-champion encyclopedia salesman", with nearly ubiquitous billboards, high-profile programming, and an emphasis on weekend movies.
 Grant declared the first month of KTXH—similarly fueled by high-profile programming and a plan to spend $250,000 on advertising in just two months—a success, fulfilling his goal of signing on a "full-grown TV station".
 KTXH also benefited from its other owners, which included Shlenker—owner of the Houston Rockets basketball team—and the Houston Sports Association, owner of the Houston Astros.
 Both teams were broadcast on the new station.

 The pairing of KTXA and KTXH had proven to be successful and highly lucrative.
 Grant's aggressive programming and promotions strategy, plus a favorable climate for independent stations nationally, made the two stations highly profitable and attracted major bidders.
 Outlet Communications, the broadcasting division of The Outlet Company of Rhode Island, was one of several parties negotiating to buy KTXA and KTXH.
 However, negotiations fell through, and Grant instead sold the pair to the Gulf Broadcast Group for $158 million in May 1984.
 The sale was held up for several months at the FCC, which conditioned the purchase on Gulf divesting FM stations in both cities.
 The sale price was considered unprecedented given the short period of operation of the stations.